Unconstrained polarization (Chebyshev) problems: basic properties and Riesz kernel asymptotics: Proof of Theorem

+We first prove an auxiliary result, Lemma \ref{lem:no_concentr}, and then proceed to the proof of Theorem \ref{thm:bound_K}.
+This result in turn uses the result stated in Remark~\ref{tk_spheres}, a special case of Proposition~\ref{prop:kth_moment}.
+A result similar to Lemma~\ref{lem:no_concentr}, with a non-sharp version of bound \eqref{claim_main} below, and with an additional convexity requirement on the set $A$, appears in \cite[Thm.\,2.3]{2017reznikovsaffvolberg}.
+What allows us to obtain a stronger result are two ingredients: (a) the precise statement on homogeneous spaces of Proposition~\ref{prop:kth_moment} and, in particular, the study of the case of spheres described in Remark~\ref{tk_spheres}; and (b) the fact that we don't need to restrict to convex sets $A$ simplifies our constructions.

-We next consider the single-plate polarization problem in the presence of symmetries, which will be useful later.
-We recall that a metric space $X$ is a \emph{symmetric space with group $G$} if there exists a transitive $G$-action on $X$, i.e., for each $x,y\in X$ there exists $g\in G$ such that $g(x)=y$.
+Let $G$ be a locally compact topological group.
+We recall that a metric space $X$ is a \emph{homogeneous space with group $G$} if there exists a transitive $G$-action on $X$, i.e., for each $x,y\in X$ there exists $g\in G$ such that $g(x)=y$.
 In this case we may assume that there exists a subgroup $H\subset G$ such that $X=G/H$, endowed with the canonical multiplication action of $G$ (see \cite{helgason}).
-In this case $G$ acts on $X$ transitively If $G$ is compact, then we denote by $\mathcal H_{X,G}$ the unique probability measure on $X$ that is invariant under each $g\in G$, which is the projection of the Haar measure of $G$. \begin{proposition} Let $X$ be a compact symmetric space with group $G$ and let $K:X\times X\to(-\infty,+\infty]$ be a lower semicontinuous kernel that satisfies $K(g(x),g(y))=K(x,y)$ for every $x,y\in X$ and for every $g\in G$.
+In this case $G$ acts on $X$ transitively.
+If $G$ is compact, then we denote by $\mathcal H_{X,G}$ the unique probability measure on $X$ that is invariant under each $g\in G$, which is the projection of the Haar measure of $G$. \begin{proposition} Let $G$ be a locally compact topological group and $X$ be a compact homogeneous space with group $G$ and let $K:X\times X\to(-\infty,+\infty]$ be a lower semicontinuous kernel that satisfies $K(g(x),g(y))=K(x,y)$ for every $x,y\in X$ and for every $g\in G$.
 Then the continuous single-plate polarization problem

 is realized by $\mathcal H_{X,G}$.
 Moreover, a probability measure $\mu\in\mathcal M_1(X)$ is an optimizer of \eqref{polar_spin} if and only if the $K$-potential of $\mu$ is constant on $X$, and we have